-The division is receiving ±100 building plans per month and almost half are returned for corrections or not meeting the fire regulations SANS 10400.
-The Municipality is approving ±50 building plans per month, which are being approved within the 30 day period as stipulated in the building regulations.
-Process involved in approving building plans is that after payment of plan/administration fees, a file is opened, then circulated to various departments for respective comments and once all the requirements are met, an approval letter is issued to the applicant.
+• The division is receiving ±100 building plans per month and almost half are returned for corrections or not meeting the fire regulations SANS 10400.
+The Municipality is approving ±50 building plans per month, which are being approved within the 30 days period as stipulated in the building regulations.
+Process of approving building plans involves payment of plan/administration fees, opening of file, circulation of file to various departments for respective comments and once all the requirements are met, an approval letter is issued to the applicant.